 IRC is committed to maintaining positive, fair and transparent relationships with all of its consumers, families, vendor, and providers.
 We make every effort to meet the needs of our communities and we value your feedback.
 There are many factors, including organizational and legislative law, that drive many of the decisions we make.
 If you disagree with a decision we have made, please contact your main IRC contact and discuss it with them immediately.
 In many cases, these items can be resolved internally amongst partners.

 In the event that we are unable to resolve things internally, you have the right to file an appeal via the Fair Hearing Process.
-The California Welfare and Institutions Code Section 4700 mandates that Regional Centers shall have a fair hearing procedure for resolving conflicts between IRC and applicants for, or recipients of service.
+Welfare and Institutions Code Section 4700 mandates that Regional Centers shall have a fair hearing procedure for resolving conflicts between IRC and recipients of, or applicants for, service.
 This procedure may be used to appeal any action of IRC which is believed to be illegal, discriminatory or not in the best interest of the applicant or recipient.